 Enchanted Tales with Belle is a fun attraction where you meet and interact with Belle (Beauty and the Beast).
 This isn't a typical meet and greet, and this means it takes much longer than a typical meet and greet.
 As a result, you really shouldn't plan to go there are rope drop (you sacrifice too much time).
 You can plan to get a day-of reservation, but we generally think those are better for some other rides.

-We don't get it, but this ride is super popular and has long waits at every park it's in.
+We don't get it, but this ride is super popular and has long waits at every Disney castle park in the world.
 It's not even super easy to get day-of reservations for.
 For most people, we recommend this as your second FastPass+ reservation.

 Mickey Mom recently featured a tip that we go with most days when rope dropping parks.
 It's the tip to "go left" to Adventureland while everyone else goes right to Tomorrowland.
 But we only take this tip when we have plans to get on Space Mountain some other time in the day!

 From Space Mountain, we prefer to head over to Frontierland, but those with small children may head through Fantasyland.

 Rule 4.
 Mind the "Rolling Rope Drop"

 If you're staying at a hotel that gives you access to "Extra Magic Hours" in the morning, then at Magic Kingdom you need to know this involves a "rolling" start.
 That is, when EMH starts, a small selection of rides will open.
 Then, an hour later, when the park actually opens, the rest of the rides will open.